-Forecasting viewership is critical to revenue flow in the world of cable television, but one of the “Big Three” television networks simply didn’t have the analytics tools it needed to do so accurately or efficiently.
+Forecasting viewership is critical to revenue flow in the world of cable television, but one of the “Big Three” television networks didn’t have the analytics tools it needed to do so accurately or efficiently.

-Seeking a partner who could help them rapidly develop a new analytics platform, the company turned to Stride, attracted by our speciality in Agile methodology and ability to assemble a cross-functional team of product managers, designers, and developers who could progressively identify and deliver business value.
+This major network was looking for a partner who could help them quickly develop a new analytics platform.
+They were attracted by Stride's speciality in Agile methodology and ability to assemble a cross-functional team of product managers, designers, and developers who could progressively identify and deliver business value.

 “Stride stood out because they put an emphasis on delivery instead of hourly rates,” recalls the Program Manager.
 “They focused on continuous delivery and rapid prototyping, which is what we really needed."